Alex-Beng/learnGit/learnGit.md

 # view modifies
 AND!!! so use the "git log" to see what each commit modify the file. input 'q' to quit the logs.
+# version rollback
+use the "git reset "
 # get repo status
 use "git status" to get the files' status.
 # get diff